Musical Theatre

 Depending on number of entries, some SECTIONS may be divided, combined, cancelled or have entries CLOSED EARLY when capacity is reached

-TBA – Junior Musical Theatre Solo
+9.00am – Junior Musical Theatre Solo

-TBA – Senior Musical Theatre Solo
+11.15am – Senior ‘A’ Musical Theatre Solo

-TBA – Open Musical Theatre Solo
+1.15pm – Senior ‘B’ Musical Theatre Solo

 ANNOUNCE MUSICAL THEATRE SOLO CHAMPION and ROGER MANUEL MEMORIAL AWARD

-TBA – Musical Theatre Ensemble (2-4 voices) – Junior
+4.20pm – Musical Theatre Ensemble (2-4 voices) – Open

-TBA – Musical Theatre Ensemble (2-4 voices) – Open
+(NONE in 2024 – Musical Theatre Ensemble (2-4 voices) – Junior)

 ANNOUNCE MUSICAL THEATRE ENSEMBLE CHAMPION

-DES ROSS AM MEMORIAL AWARD
+DES ROSS AM & JOYCE ROSS AM MEMORIAL AWARD

 (Intermediate Musical Theatre Solo)

-DESMOND GLYN ROSS AM
+DESMOND GLYN ROSS AM & JOYCE ROSS AM

-Des Ross AM, Salter Springs farmer, community and a State leader was an enthusiastic supporter of the Arts.
-The Des Ross AM Memorial Trophy for Musical Theatre, awarded at the Balaklava Eisteddfod Society annual competitions, commemorates Des’ encouragement of emerging performing artists.
-Des proudly supported Balaklava Community Arts productions and Balaklava Courthouse Gallery exhibitions.
+The Des Ross AM and Joyce Ross AM Memorial Trophy for Intermediate Musical Theatre, awarded at the Balaklava Eisteddfod Society annual competitions, commemorates Des and Joyce’s encouragement of emerging performing artists.

 ROGER MANUEL MEMORIAL AWARD